dawsonblock/POLYMORPH_LITE_MAIN/README.md

 ## 🎯 Overview

 POLYMORPH-LITE transforms legacy analytical instruments into intelligent, AI-powered laboratory systems.
-Built for pharmaceutical R&D, quality control, and GMP environments with enterprise-grade database architecture and full regulatory compliance.
+Built for pharmaceutical R&D, quality control, and GMP environments with enterprise-grade database architecture and 21 CFR Part 11–aligned compliance features.

 ### 🆕 What's New in v3.0